spm/spm-docs/docs/tutorials/beginners/linear_model.md

 An F test is done by comparing the amount of variance in ``y`` that cannot be explained by the full design matrix ``X``, against how much of it cannot be explained by the reduced matrix ``X0``.
-TO do this, we need to know the degrees of freedom, which for F tests have two values.
+To do this, we need to know the degrees of freedom, which for F tests have two values.
 The first is the degrees of freedom in the part of the design matrix of interest (1 in this example).
 The second is the same value as for the t test (7 in this example).
 ```matlab